-- the nominal study duration has not been exceeded; - the graduation work placement and practical research (both level and any other tests taken at level 3 are graded at grade 8 or higher. - 8.
-The Executive Board reports to DUO the students that have passed the final examination of the study programme.
+8. The Executive Board reports to DUO the students that have passed the final examination of the study programme.

-Article 35 Statement on departure
+Article 34 Statement on departure

-- 1. Every student who seeks to terminate his or her enrolment without having passed the study programme's final examination will be invited for an interview. - At the student's request, the student may be issued a statement listing any results achieved.
+- 1. Every student who seeks to terminate his or her enrolment without having passed the study programme's final examination will be invited for an interview. - 2.
+At the student's request, the student may be issued a statement listing any results achieved.
 Results of successful tests without credits can be converted into an equivalent of credits based on the study load.
 (Section 7.11 of the WHW.) - 3.
 The statement must specify that the interim examination test results will in principle be valid for ten years.
 The statement can include a reservation in the event of a substantial overhaul of the study programme.
 See article 29.